Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Optimum RIS Distance Distribution and Performance Analysis

 \section{Optimum RIS Distance Distribution and Performance Analysis}

-In this section, we first obtain the optimum RIS distance distributions under the power-law and exp-law path-loss models.
-The obtained distribution can be generally applied in any context where a node that has the minimal product or sum of the distances of the TX-RIS and RIS-RX links among all randomly-distributed nodes is selected.
-We second derive the averaged performance metrics over the fading process.
-Using the optimum RIS distance distribution and the averaged performance metrics, we will evaluate the outage probability and average rate for the given optimum RIS selection policy.
+In this section, we first obtain the optimum RIS distance distributions under the product-scaling and sum-scaling path-loss models.
+We second derive the averaged performance metrics over the fading process for general path-loss functions $G(\norm{\xs - \Xr},\norm{\Xr-\xd})$.

+Using the optimum RIS distance distribution and the averaged performance metrics, we will evaluate the outage probability and average rate for the given optimum RIS selection policy under specific path-loss models.
+We note that there are multiple potential models for product-scaling and sum-scaling path-loss models, as discussed in Sec. \ref{subsec:RIS-selection}.
+For performance analysis, we will consider classic power-law path-loss and exp-law path-loss models.
+It is important to note that the analytical results we obtain for the distributions of $\RISselectPow\paren{\XoptPow}$ and $\RISselectExp\paren{\XoptExp}$ can be used to obtain the performance metrics for general path-loss models obeying the product-scaling and sum-scaling property.